oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/artifacts/ts/TokenTest.md

 The `TokenTestTypes` namespace provides custom types for the contract's fields, state, and methods.
 The `CallMethodTable` interface defines the contract's methods and their parameters and return types.
 The `MultiCallParams` and `MultiCallResults` types are used to define the parameters and return types of the `multicall()` method.

-Overall, this code provides a convenient way to interact with the `TokenTest` smart contract on the Alephium blockchain.
+Overall, this code provides a convenient way to interact with the `TokenTest` smart contract on the Oxygenium blockchain.
 Developers can use the `Factory` class to deploy new instances of the contract, and the `TokenTestInstance` class to interact with existing instances.
 The `TokenTestTypes` namespace provides type definitions for the contract's fields and methods, making it easier to write type-safe code.
 ## Questions:
  1. What is the purpose of this code and what does it do?
 - This code is a TypeScript module that provides a ContractFactory and ContractInstance for interacting with a smart contract called TokenTest.
 It also defines custom types for the contract and includes methods for testing and deploying the contract.